ans-group/docs.ukfast.co.uk/source/security/threatmonitoring/non-ukfast-install.md

-# Installing on a non-UKFast server
+# Installing Threat Monitoring on a non-UKFast server

 ```eval_rst
 .. warning::